fmgarage/ft-fms-docker/README.md

 ~/Documents/FMS-Linux/build/filemaker_server-19.2.1-23.x86_64.rpm
 ```

-You can adjust the settings in the *Assisted Install.txt* file but you don't need to.
+You can adjust the settings in the *Assisted Install.txt* file, but you don't need to.
 The server admin console login will be admin/admin then, which can be changed later.

 ### SSL Certificate

-If you have a certificate that you might want to use for this server, simply copy the files (key, cert and intermiediate) into the *build* directory, the installer will automatically look for the appropriate file endings (.pem, .crt and .ca-bundle).
+If you have a certificate that you might want to use for this server, simply copy the files (key, cert and intermediate) into the *build* directory, the installer will automatically look for the appropriate file endings (.pem, .crt and .ca-bundle).
 If you don' t provide any, the server will use the default self-signed certificate instead.